mgoelzer/sretrieve-client/README.md

 * Gossipsub - investigating this...
 * Not yet gossiping around the CIDs
 * The protocol `/fil-retrieve/0.0.1` is not well defined yet.
 Needs to use the FIL payment channels flow.
-* Not able to run in browser right now due to CLI dependency, but this is an easy fix
+* CLI node app for now, but this could be browserified in the future

 ### Install